 A healthy captive bred colony has been maintained since 2001, and our progeny have gone into many other zoos and breeding programs across the country.

-The sanctuary employs over 30 + full time and part time staff.
+The Sanctuary employs over 40 full time and part-time staff.
 Including three veterinarians and willing volunteers.
-The park has a considerable food bill, with insects, meal worms, fruit, vegetables, grain, meat, branches of fresh eucalypt collected daily, and freezers full of rats and mice.
+The park has a considerable food bill, with insects, mealworms, fruit, vegetables, grain, meat, branches of fresh eucalypt collected daily, and freezers full of rats and mice.

-Having received no government funding or grants in toe past 15 years, this family business has continued to reinvest in enclosures, staff training, facilities and visitor encounters and experiences, and where possible investing in Conservation breeding.
+Having received no government funding or grants in the past 15 years, this family business has continued to reinvest in enclosures, staff training, facilities and visitor encounters and experiences, and where possible, investing in Conservation breeding.

 - Southern (formally eastern) bettongs